Choosing wrist supports

-The Neoprene wrist wrap is an excellent support for wrist tendonitis because it supports the joint through compression and is made of neoprene.
-Neoprene retains body heat which is important for treating chronic tendon injuries.
+The Neoprene wrist wrap is an excellent support for wrist tendonitis.
+Neoprene supports the joint with compression and retains body heat, which is important for treating chronic tendon injuries.

-The most common thumb sprain occurs when your thumb is bent backwards, damaging the joint at the base of your thumb (known as the metacarpophalangeal joint or MCP).
+The most common type of thumb sprain occurs when your thumb bends backwards, damaging the joint at the base of your thumb.
+This is the metacarpophalangeal joint or MCP.

-The Thumb Stabiliser is a specially designed wrist and thumb support that helps prevent your thumb from bending backwards following an MCP sprain.
-The metal splints along the thumb provide support along with adjustable straps.
+The Thumb Stabiliser helps prevent your thumb bending backwards.
+The metal splints or spoons along the wrist and thumb provide support along with adjustable straps.